olucode/pastebin-clone/README.md

 ## DB migration

 To run migrations, SSH into the app container with `docker-compose exec app bash` (ignore if not Docker).
-Then run any of the of the below commands
+Then run any of the below commands

 ```shell